Dmongue1/CMSC-471-Project-1/README.md

   * algo = 1 is now the 'Best move, n moves ahead, minimax with alpha beta pruning (Faster)' option
   * else is now 'random move' option, for when a number other than the valid options is chosen

-- Add details to the 'game over' text
+- Add details to the text
-  * playGame() now also prints section showing algos and skill used by both players (after randomization if specified)
+  * playGame() now also prints section showing algos and skill used by both players (after randomization if specified) to the console at the start and end of game

 Note: Main will need to be updated to add in eval_2 and eval_3 to the move generator once they are implemented.